quangvo55/stocks-gadf-resnet-lstm/README.md

 This project downloads OHLC (Open, High, Low, Close) stock data using the `yfinance` library and generates Gramian Angular Field (GAF) images from the stock's closing prices.

+This project is based on
+`
+Barra S, Carta SM, Corriga A, Podda AS, Recupero DR (2020) Deep learning and time series-to-image encoding for financial forecasting.
+IEEE/CAA J Autom Sin 73:683–692
+`

 ## Requirements

 - Python 3.x